MariyaLcs/TechGrowthJourney/README.md

 ## 📘 2019: The Year of Full-Time Learning and New Beginnings

-2019 was a pivotal year for me, marking the beginning of my journey into full-time learning in the tech industry.
-This year, I made the transition from part-time study to dedicating myself fully to mastering new skills and technologies from home, supported by a unique organization that offered free development education to all interested participants.
+In 2019, I embarked on a transformative journey into full-time learning within the tech industry, transitioning from part-time study to fully immersing myself in mastering new skills and technologies from the comfort of my home.
+This transition was supported by an organization that offered free development education to all interested participants, marking the beginning of an exciting chapter in my career.

 ### My Structured Learning Journey Through the Year:

-- **Interview Preparation 🕴: 114 hours**:
+- **Interview Preparation 🕴**:
-  My first foray into technical interviews was both challenging and rewarding.
-I spent 114 hours preparing for interviews, a critical step that laid the groundwork for my future career in technology.
+  I dedicated significant time to preparing for technical interviews, navigating through the challenges and rewards of this essential step towards building a career in technology.

-- **Testing Mastery 🔍: 202 hours**:
+- **Testing Mastery 🔍**:
-  Delving into the world of testing, I dedicated 202 hours to learning about testing methodologies, with a special focus on automated testing.
-This year marked my first completion of a course on this subject, opening new doors in understanding software quality assurance.
+  Delving into the realm of testing, I explored various methodologies and techniques, with a particular focus on automated testing.
+This marked the beginning of my journey towards understanding software quality assurance.

-- **JavaScript Fundamentals 💻: 119 hours**:
+- **JavaScript Fundamentals 💻**:
-  JavaScript was a key area of focus, with 119 hours spent on mastering the language.
-This effort was bolstered by completing a comprehensive course on Udemy, which significantly enhanced my programming skills.
+  Mastering JavaScript became a primary focus, as I worked diligently to grasp the fundamentals of this versatile programming language.
+Completing a comprehensive course on Udemy provided a solid foundation for my programming skills.

-- **Career and Personal Branding 🚀: 127 hours**:
+- **Career and Personal Branding 🚀**:
-  Developing my career and personal brand took a central stage, with 127 hours invested in creating my own presentations and participating in community events.
-My presentation on a meetup was a significant milestone, showcasing my learning and projects to the tech community.
+  Developing my career and personal brand took center stage, as I created presentations and participated in community events to showcase my learning and projects.
+Notably, presenting at a meetup was a significant milestone in my journey.

-- **Specialization in Development 👩‍💻: 380 hours**:
+- **Specialization in Development 👩‍💻**:
-  The core of my year was spent on specialization in both front-end and back-end development, accumulating 380 hours of intensive learning.
-This was facilitated by the year-long free course that provided structured education, guided by enthusiastic teachers and a solid curriculum.
+  The heart of my year was dedicated to specialization in both front-end and back-end development, immersing myself in intensive learning sessions.
+A year-long free course provided structured education, guided by knowledgeable instructors and a well-rounded curriculum.

-2019 was truly the year I embraced the full spectrum of learning opportunities in technology.
-From preparing for my first technical interviews to diving deep into testing, JavaScript, and development specialization, each step was a move towards realizing my aspirations.
-It was a year filled with firsts - my first technical interview, my first automated testing course, and my first major programming course on Udemy.
-Completing the year-long free development course was a highlight, symbolizing not just the end of a year of learning, but the beginning of a lifelong journey in technology.
+2019 was a year of significant growth and exploration, filled with firsts and exciting challenges.
+From preparing for technical interviews to mastering testing, JavaScript, and development specialization, each step propelled me forward on my path in technology.
+Completing the year-long free development course symbolized not just the end of a year of learning, but the beginning of an enriching journey in technology.

 ![2019 Learning Statistics Screenshot](https://github.com/MariyaLcs/TechGrowthJourney/blob/main/2019.png)